Coast to Coast (Steve Morse Band album)

-Coast to Coast is the fifth studio album by the guitarist Steve Morse, released on June 9, 1992, by MCA Records.
+Coast to Coast is the fifth studio album by the guitarist Steve Morse, released in 1992 by MCA Records.
 The album reached No. 30 on the Billboard Heatseekers chart.

 Critical reception

-Daniel Gioffre at AllMusic gave Coast to Coast four stars out of five, calling it "a fine offering from a talented and overlooked musician and songwriter."
+Daniel Gioffre at AllMusic described Coast to Coast as "a fine offering from a talented and overlooked musician and songwriter."
 Praise was given to Morse for "using all of the tools in his sizeable vocabulary" and for songs that "exhibit a wide variety of musical influences."